pcaulfie/pands-project/README.md

 A quick look at the data shows that standard deviation of petal_length is greater than any of the other 3 variables.
 This is worth investigating further in case there are any outliers.

 #### Querying the Data
 I wanted to investigate the petal_length results, to see how many rows of data would have a petal length less than 1 standard deviation from the mean.
 The mean is 3.75cm and the standard deviation is 1.76, so I decided to check how many rows of data had a petal length less than 2.
-Here is an overview of the program I wrote:
+Here is an overview of the program I wrote adapted from [(Bhutanyi 2019)](https://www.geeksforgeeks.org/python-filtering-data-with-pandas-query-method/):
 * First you import the package pandas as pd,
 * Next you make the data frame from the iris.csv file ,
 * Then you use the query function to filter the data frame for Petal length < 2,